WaisKamal/pngparser/README.md

 ```

 ## Output Format
-The first line of the output contains three integers: the image width, height, and bytes per pixel.
+The first line of the output contains three space-separated integers: the image width, height, and bytes per pixel.
 The number of bytes per pixel is currently always 4 (since only truecolor with alpha images are supported).

 Each of the following lines represents a row of pixels.
-Each line contains $4 × width$ integers.
+Each line contains $4 × width$ space-separated integers.
 Every 4 integers denote a pixel in the format `red green blue alpha`.